 Heartburn following general anesthesia.

-You can:

-- Change position.

-- Practise deep breathing.

-- Take the prescribed nausea medication, if needed.

 You may feel nauseous.

-If allowed by the nurse:

-- Drink a bit of water, tea or coffee. - Wait 30 minutes. - If you tolerate the liquid, continue with a non-fat soup and toast (if allowed). - Gradually introduce other foods; avoid spicy foods. - If you vomit, stop solid foods and have only liquids.
+You can: Change position.
+Practise deep breathing.
+Take the prescribed nausea medication, if needed.
+If allowed by the nurse: Drink a bit of water, tea or coffee.
+Wait 30 minutes.
+If you tolerate the liquid, continue with a non-fat soup and toast (if allowed).
+Gradually introduce other foods; avoid spicy foods.
+If you vomit, stop solid foods and have only liquids.

 Sore throat following general anesthesia

+Recommendation:

 Normal side effects that will gradually disappear (sore throat. dry throat, hoarse voice.
+Drink cold water